 8305 Bolivar Rd, Middletown, MD 21769

-A short drive away from Downtown Frederick is this awesome dairy farm.
+If you’re looking for things to do near Frederick, we recommend South Mountain Creamery.
+This awesome dairy farm is only a short drive away from Downtown Frederick.
 Here, you can eat some freshly made ice cream and then go feed baby calves!
-It’s such a cool experience that we wrote a whole post about South Mountain Creamery.
+It’s such a cool experience that we wrote a whole post about our experience at South Mountain Creamery which you can read here.

 Without a doubt, Frederick is a foodie’s paradise.
 There are so many places to eat and drink, it’s ridiculous!
 From sophisticated restaurants to quirky soda shops, Frederick has something for everyone.
-We were able to stop in to a few places during our visit, so make sure to check out our Frederick food guide for more information.
+We were able to stop in to some of the best restaurants in Frederick during our visit, so make sure to check out our Frederick food guide for more information.

 Like this post?
 Pin it for later!